iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 > Nice idea, not done in a good way.
 Started seeing a therapist about 2 months ago & around 2 weeks after, I couldn't message her on their system.
 Last week, I couldn't confirm an appt., I called support.
 They did nothing.
 They said they would escalate it, and I never heard anything back.
 When I mentioned the message problem, they didn't acknowledge it.
 I had to message them again to see what was going on.
 Turns out it was something my therapist needed to do on her end, they didn't even know.<br> :date: __2020-09-24 00:57:38__

-> Had to set up my first visit 5 times.
-Crashed anr would not let me move on from particular fields.
-Seemed to get stuck trying to add primary provider.
-Audio on first call was choppy.
-My wife has used before on hers and up till recent had not noted similar issue.
-Could have been network rather than app<br> :date: __2020-09-04 17:22:25__

 #### 1-star reviews